 Choosing a Daytime Sleep Routine

-Most adults between the ages of 18 and 64 should receive seven to nine hours of sleep every 24 hours.
+Most adults between the ages of 18 and 64 should receive at least seven hours of sleep every 24 hours.
 There is some wiggle room with these numbers, but we don’t recommend sleeping fewer than six hours or more than 10 hours per day.

 Let’s say you work from 9 pm to 5 am five days per week.
 Assuming a moderate commute each way, this leaves you with 14-15 hours allotted to personal time and a few options for planning your sleep schedule.

 Some night shift workers prefer to get home and stay up for a few hours before going to bed, as one might do on a traditional 9-5 work schedule.
 Others prefer the split-nap routine.
 This consists of a moderate nap immediately after arriving home, a period of wakefulness, and a longer nap in the hours before work.